Niagara County Community College Board of Trustees Bios

 Virtuoso is a member of the Professional Accountants and Biltmore Who’s Who, a three-year member of the St. Francis Guild board of directors, a four-year chairperson of the Festival of Sweets, a United Way volunteer, a volunteer for then-Sen. Hillary Rodham Clinton, co-chairperson for the Niagara Catholic Auction and a member of Niagara Catholic Parent Association.
 She is also a member of Our Lady of Mt.
 Carmel Church.

 She received a bachelor’s degree in business administration, majoring in accounting, from Niagara University.

-Virtuoso and her spouse Dennis reside in Niagara Falls and have one son Dennis Guy (DJ), two stepchildren, Gina and Vinnie and two grandchildren, Nicholas and Josh.
+Virtuoso and her spouse Dennis reside in Niagara Falls and have one son Dennis Guy (DJ), two stepchildren, Gina and Vinnie and three grandchildren, Nicholas, Josh, and Mason.